Global Certifications: GMP, TGA, and PIC/S

 Taiwan

-SUN TEN was among the first Chinese herbal extraction manufacturers in Taiwan to receive Taiwan’s GMP certification in 1988.
+In 1988, SUN TEN was among the first Chinese herbal extraction manufacturers in Taiwan to receive GMP certification.

-Good Manufacturing Processes (GMP) are guidelines that outline the aspects of production and testing that create a quality product.
-GMP encompass the manufacture and testing of active pharmaceutical ingredients, diagnostics, foods and dietary supplements, pharmaceutical products, and medical devices.
-Many countries have legislated GMP procedures and regulations that pharmaceutical and medical device companies must follow.
+Good Manufacturing Practices (GMP) outline the production and testing standards required to create a quality product.
+GMP guidelines apply to the manufacture and testing of active pharmaceutical ingredients, diagnostics, foods, dietary supplements, pharmaceutical products, and medical devices.
+Many countries mandate GMP compliance for pharmaceutical and medical device companies.